A.I. United States Presidential Election since FDR.

 1940 United States President Willkie magically for four years.

-If Wendell Willkie had miraculously won the 1940 United States presidential election, it is impossible to say for certain what would have happened during his four-year term.
+If Wendell Willkie had miraculously won the 1940 United States presidential election, it is impossible to say for sure what would have happened during his four-year term.
 However, there are some possible scenarios that could have played out.

 One possibility is that Willkie would have kept the United States out of World War II.
 He was a strong isolationist, and he believed that the United States should not get involved in foreign wars.
 However, it is possible that he would have been forced to enter the war after the Japanese attack on Pearl Harbor in December 1941.